lloydbrian/comp835/homework10/README.md

 * University of New Hampshire

 Python version: 3.6.6
-Required PIP Packages: no additional pip packages required
+Required Packages: None.
+All packages need to be through Anaconda

 ### Homework Details